-Argus is an independent media organisation with over 700 full time staff.
-It is headquartered in London and has offices in each of the world’s principal commodity centres.
-Its main activities comprise publishing market reports containing price assessments, market commentary and news, and business intelligence reports that analyse market and industry trends.
+Argus is an independent media organization with over 700 full time staff.
+It is headquartered in London and has offices in each of the world’s principal commodity centers.
+Its main activities comprise publishing market reports containing price assessments, market commentary and news, and business intelligence reports that analyze market and industry trends.

 More information on IFPRI.

 One of FAO’s initiatives is CountrySTAT, a web-based information technology system for food and agriculture statistics at the national and subnational levels.
 CountrySTAT centralizes, harmonizes, integrates and validates data on food and agriculture coming from different sources.